Potiphar’s Wife cries ‘Rape!’

 There is nothing wrong with enjoyment of food, but the implication of the text is that Potiphar had no interest in any of the other normal pleasures of life, including sex with his wife.

 For a while, nothing happened.
-But during this period the third person in the story, Potiphar’s Egyptian wife, noticed Joseph, inadvertently assuming the role of Mrs Robinson in ‘The Graduate’ (1967).
-Since Joseph ran the household, Potiphar’s wife was in constant contact with him.
+But during this period the third person in the story, Potiphar’s Egyptian wife, noticed Joseph.
+Since Joseph ran the household, she was in constant contact with him.

 As far as the narrator was concerned, this was a straightforward attempt by a woman to use her sexual and social power to dominate a man, and as such it was definitely A Bad Thing.